-There is something wholesome about Fall fun that seems to allow teenagers to connect with friends in fun & safe ways.
-Many fall activities are a great way to allow your teenager some independence that will build life skills & mutual trust along the way.
+There is something wholesome about Fall fun that seems to allow teenagers to connect with friends in fun and safe ways.
+Many fall activities offer a great opportunity to allow your teenager some independence that will build life skills and mutual trust along the way.

-You might have an older teenager who grabs the keys & heads out the door to events & activities.
-Or you might have a younger teenager where you still go to events & activities together, but you can give them some freedom once you get there… Either way, below are some fun ideas to suggest to your teenager & their friends for this Fall season:
+You might have an older teenager who grabs the keys and heads out the door to events and activities.
+Or you might have a younger teenager where you still go to events and activities together, but you can give them some freedom once you get there… Either way, below are some fun ideas to suggest to your teenager and their friends for this Fall season:

 Continue reading this article below, or click play to listen to this article being read to you!